 Normally, IPython sets sys.excepthook to a CrashHandler instance, so if any app directly invokes sys.excepthook, it will look to the user like IPython crashed.
-In order to work around this, we can disable the CrashHandler and replace it with this excepthook instead, which prints a regular traceback using our InteractiveTB.
+In order to work around this, we can disable the CrashHandler and replace it with this excepthook instead, which prints a regular traceback using our extract_input_lines (range_str, raw=False)

+Interactive TB.
 In this fashion, apps which call sys.excepthook will generate a regular-looking exception from IPython, and the CrashHandler will only be triggered by real IPython crashes.